AI-for-Infrastructure-Management/ai-for-infrastructure-management/README.md

 You can take part in the competition as:
 - Participant: The competition is expected to be released mid of 2025
 - Sponsor: We invite companies and organizations to sponsor the competition.

+## Contact
+If you are interested in the project, feel free to contact us via the following email: [c.andriotis@tudelft.nl](mailto:c.andriotis@tudelft.nl?subject=IMP-act%20Challenge)